 It is a common misconception that eating acidic foods, such as citrus fruits and tomatoes, can contribute to reflux or indigestion in your baby when nursing.

 Thankfully, the acid in foods such as tomatoes does not affect breast milk (source: Korean Journal of Pediatrics).
-The mother may experience reflux or discomfort while eating tomatoes.
-However, tomatoes do not impact the pH or acidity levels of the maternal plasma in the blood.
+While a nursing mother may experience reflux or discomfort from eating tomatoes, they do not impact the pH or acidity levels of maternal plasma in the blood.

 However, if you or your baby have an allergy to tomatoes, you should definitely avoid consuming them while breastfeeding.

-In conclusion, I hope you found this article helpful in debunking the myths about consuming tomatoes and learned how they could benefit you and your baby while you are nursing.
+In conclusion, I hope you found this article helpful in debunking the myths about consuming tomatoes and learning how they could benefit you and your baby while you are nursing.

 This article has been reviewed and approved for publication in line with our editorial policy. |